ac-custom-shaders-patch/inipp/README.md

 ## Mixins

 Mixins are similar to templates, but could be deactivated with a condition, making them helpful in some specific cases.
-For example, imagine a template receiving either list of meshes or materials, and it needs to set `MESHES = ${Meshes}` or `MATERIALS = ${Materials}`, but with a condition that empty list shouldn’t be set at all (`MESHES=` could mean that thing should be applied to none meshes).
+For example, imagine a template receiving either list of meshes or materials, and it needs to set `MESHES = ${Meshes}` or `MATERIALS = ${Materials}`, but with a condition that empty list shouldn’t be set at all (`MESHES = ` could mean that thing should be applied to none meshes).
 With mixins, it’s an easy thing to set:

 ```ini
 [MIXIN: _MeshesFilter]